kidanger/Drystal/doc/site/api.rst

    .. lua:method:: update(dt: float)

-      Updates the system and emits some particles according to the emission rate if the system is running.
+      Updates the system and emits some particles according to the emission rate if the system is started.

-   .. lua:method:: is_running() -> boolean

-      Returns ``true`` if the system is started.

-   .. lua:method:: set_running(run: boolean)

-      Starts or stops the system.

    .. lua:method:: add_size(at_lifetime, size)